sumin-Ma/GALAMOST/docs/_build/html/_sources/integration-nvt.rst.txt

 .. py:class:: NvtRigid(AllInfo all_info, ParticleSet group, float T, float tauT)

-   initializes a NVT thermostat object for rigid bodies with system information, particle group, temperature, and tauT.
+   The constructor of a NVT thermostat object for rigid bodies.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.